 President Obama tasked the federal agencies to coordinate ocean planning efforts through creation of regional planning bodies (RPBs) formed under the National Ocean Policy, and invited non-federal agencies and jurisdictions to participate.
 Governor Moliga answered the call by appointing two of his cabinet members to serve on the Pacific Islands RPB to represent the needs of the people of American Samoa.

-Because of Governor Moliga’s support, American Samoa is now leading the way in the US Pacific Islands by developing the first jurisdictional ocean plan.
-The ocean plan, developed by American Samoa’s agencies and relevant federal agencies, with input from the Territory’s people, will:
+Because of Governor Moliga’s support, American Samoa is now leading the way in the US Pacific Islands through the first jurisdictional ocean plan.
+The ocean plan tasks, developed by American Samoa’s agencies and relevant federal agencies, with input from the Territory’s people:

-- improve stakeholder engagement in permitting process and other ocean activities, and
+- improves stakeholder engagement in permitting process and other ocean activities, and

-- provide a tool to aid visualizing uses, potential uses, and the environment.
+- provides a tool to aid visualizing uses, potential uses, and the environment through Marine Cadastre.

 American Samoa Ocean Planning Team

 A multi-stakeholder PARTNERSHIP!
-The Port Administration and Department of Marine and Wildlife Resources of American Samoa have assembled a planning team (below) to develop the ocean plan (coastal and marine spatial plan) for the Territory.
-This plan will also serve as a chapter in the overarching Pacific Islands Coastal and Marine Spatial Plan.
+The Port Administration and Department of Marine and Wildlife Resources of American Samoa assembled a planning team (below) in January 2016 to develop the ocean plan (coastal and marine spatial plan) for the Territory.

 Vision for the American Samoa Ocean Plan